 In second grade during our usual morning service before classes, Father Moore announced, “Today is Good Friday!
 Let us pray!”
-He was wearing the fancy set of robes and with arms widespread, he had veritably bellowed the words, implying that a “Hallelujah” or “Rejoice!” would be soon to follow.
+He was wearing the fancy set of robes and with arms widespread, he veritably bellowed the words, implying that a “Hallelujah” or “Rejoice!” would be soon to follow.

 It was my first year in parochial school, and I seriously entertained the thought that we might well be in store for a day dedicated entirely to recess to help usher in all the Good wrapped up in that Friday.
-I think I may have muttered a slightly audible “AMEN,” because our teacher, Miss Wright, had turned and was eyeing me.
+I think I muttered a slightly audible “AMEN,” because our teacher, Miss Wright, had turned and was eyeing me.

 Then Father Moore paused, dropped his arms to his side, and in a hushed and somewhat rushed cadence that could easily have begun with the words, “This just in,” gave a very unexpected, jarring, graphic and, for my 7-year-old tastes, a horrific accounting of Jesus’ death.
 I had never heard the details, or at least had never really listened before.

 Jesus was whipped and beaten, a “crown of thorns” jammed on his head.
 He was forced to carry a heavy cross through the streets.
 People made fun of him when he fell.
 Then, “they nailed his hands and feet to the cross.”
 When he spoke those words, Father Moore paused and looked slowly around the chapel.
 “Nailed” his hands and feet, for Christ’s sake.

 He was stabbed.
 He died a tortuous death, “hanging for hours in agony on the cross.”

 And this was a good Friday.
 I couldn’t imagine what made up a bad one.